 The green circular objects in the pictures are collagen cells and the red ‘dots’ are fat cells, both extracted from human bone marrow which Catarina has color-enhanced electronically to bring out their detail.
 Normally, the collagen cells that appear green on Catarina’s tree and wreath images would be bluer in color but, she says, the fat cells would certainly appear red with the lasers used.

-“I’ve chosen green for the collagen fibers in my images because when you use the labelling technique typically you use a stain that fluoresces as green and, because a scientist would usually relate to that green color when looking at labelled collagen fibrer, I decided to use the same color and create something more festive at the same time,” says Catarina.
+“I’ve chosen green for the collagen fibers in my images because when you use the labeling technique typically you use a stain that fluoresces as green and, because a scientist would usually relate to that green color when looking at labeled collagen fiber, I decided to use the same color and create something more festive at the same time,” says Catarina.

 “The massive advantage with our stain-less laser-based imaging approaches is that you can use the stem cell sample without having to interrupt the developmental process in real time, you don’t need to perform any cell disruption and there is no photobleaching (fading) which is fairly common with fluorescent material,” Catarina enthused.
 “Just put the bioengineered cartilage under the microscope and you have the image.”

 Professor Richard Oreffo added: “Crucially, unlike current standard staining-based methods the stain-less imaging approach is translatable to the clinic as the stem cells are not harmed or disrupted in any way.
 Hence, the technology can be used to objectively assess development and screen stem cells to be absolutely sure before using them for therapy.”